Deeply divided, Britain's Labour fails to challenge May on Brexit

 May has yet to make her position clear, saying only that the formal divorce notification will not be invoked before the end of the year and that Britain will not get a bad deal.

-Corbyn, accused of half-hearted campaigning for the remain camp, called for unity when he was elected for the second time as Labour leader at the weekend, hoping to overcome deep division between the party's left and center-left. [nL8N1C00A4]
+Corbyn, accused of half-hearted campaigning for the remain camp, called for unity when he was elected for the second time as Labour leader at the weekend, hoping to overcome deep division between the party's left and centre-left.

-Divisions in Labour are nothing new and the groundswell for change that brought Corbyn to power is mirrored across Europe, where center-left parties lost support to anti-establishment movements since the 2008 economic crisis.
+Divisions in Labour are nothing new and the groundswell for change that brought Corbyn to power is mirrored across Europe, where centre-left parties lost support to anti-establishment movements since the 2008 economic crisis.

-But the rift has rarely been so pronounced, and for center-left lawmakers the victory by Corbyn with his left-wing agenda mean the business-friendly center ground that handed them power in 1997 under Tony Blair has been ceded to the Conservatives.
+But the rift has rarely been so pronounced, and for centre-left lawmakers the victory by Corbyn with his left-wing agenda mean the business-friendly centre ground that handed them power in 1997 under Tony Blair has been ceded to the Conservatives.

 A survey by ComRes before Corbyn's win suggested 65 percent of Britons think the Conservatives under May are more likely to win the next election.
 With 16 percent saying Labour under Corbyn was likely to win, many in the party see the outlook as bleak.